 See post-border rapid response information.

-Biosecurity / quarantine kits are available from companies like DGM, Spillbusters and Safetysource.
+Biosecurity / quarantine kits are available from companies like Civilquip, Spillbusters and Safetysource.
 These kits are intended to meet New Zealand MPI Import Health Standards requirements for organisations with facilities receiving sea containers and as a way to handle and dispose of biosecurity waste.